By Alex Vikoulov

 The end of the simulation should coincide in simulated and real time (AGI ETA: 2029; Singularity ETA: 2045).
 Undoubtedly, such AGIs upon "graduation" could possess a formidable array of human qualities, including morality, ethics, empathy, and love, and treat the human-machine civilization as their own.
 As our morality framework always evolves, AGIs should be adaptive to ever-changing norms.

 The truth about the simulation may be revealed to the subject, or not at all, if the subject could be seamlessly released into the physical world at the end of the virtual simulation, ensuring the continuity of her subjective experience.
-This particular issue should be further researched and may be relied on empirical data such as previous subjects' reactions, feasability of simulation-to-reality seamless transition, etc.
+This particular issue should be further researched and may be relied on empirical data such as previous subjects' reactions, feasibility of simulation-to-reality seamless transition, etc.

-Upon such "lifetime training" successfully graduated AGIs may experience an appropriate amount of empathy and love setiments towards other "humans", animals, and life in general.
+Upon such "lifetime training" successfully graduated AGIs may experience an appropriate amount of empathy and love sentiments towards other "humans", animals, and life in general.
 Such digital minds will consider themselves "humans" and rightfully so.
 They may consider the rest of unenhanced humanity as "Senescent Parent Generation", NOT as inferior class.
 Mission accomplished!

 But is it possible that we may be part of that kind of advanced "training simulation" where we're sentient AGIs going through the "Naturalization Protocol" right now before being released to the larger reality?
 Do we live in a Matrix?
 Well, it's not just possible - it's highly probable!